UloE-G/Athletes-Corner/README.md

   6. Then generate policy and add policy in the bucket policy editor (adding a /* to the end of resource key).

-  7. Go to access control list and put public access to everyone.
+  7. Go to the access control list and give public access to everyone.

-  8. Go to IAM section.
+  8. Go to the IAM section.

-  9. Go to groups part
+  9. Go to group part

   10. Create a group.

-  11. Go to policy part.
+  11. Go to the policy part.

   12. Create a policy.